brianvanderburg2/taskrun/doc/readme.txt

 mrbavii-taskrun [-d dir] [-f file] [params] [tasks]

 -d dir, --dir dir
     Specify the directory to search for the task file.
-By default walk up the directory tree until the task file is found
+By default the current directory is searched.

 -f file, --file file
     Specify an alternative name for the task file.
 By default the task file